-By Thomas Wanckel, Partner

-SEGELKEN & SUCHOPAR

-wanckel@sesu.de

-www.sesu.de

-Baumwall 7, Überseehaus

-20459 Hamburg, Germany

-Tel: 0049/40/376805-18

-Fax: 0049/40/362071
+By Dr. Jan Albers SEGELKEN & SUCHOPAR albers@sesu.de www.sesu.de Stubbenhuk 7, Überseehaus 20459 Hamburg, Germany Tel: 0049 40 376805-0 Fax: 0049 40 362071

 Germany has not only well-known international seaports at the North- and the Baltic-Sea but also a long history in maritime law.
 Although it is said that German law is generally rather restrictive in allowing conservatory and provisional measures, no doubt an arrest can be achieved within a day and with reasonable costs involved; in particular after the revision of the German Maritime Trade Law ("Das deutsche Seehandelsrecht"), which entered into force on April 25th, 2013.
-The much-disputed requirement of "the good reason" for an arrest ("Arrestgrund") has been deleted.
+The muchdisputed requirement of "the good reason" for an arrest ("Arrestgrund") has been deleted.
 Therefore the merits of an arrest now depend on a thoroughly prepared application by the arresting party only.
 The competent court is the local court ("Amtsgericht") for the port in which the ship is berthing or any inland court having jurisdiction to hear the case on the merits.